Chicago Father Seeks Answers After Teen Son Shot in Head Was Covered With a Sheet While Still Alive

 Eric Carey laughed off the suggestion his son would have had a gun.

 "What did he need?
-He didn't need anything?" the father said.
-His son was lovable and respectful, a teen who mentored others and was working a city internship at a home for seniors.
+He didn't need anything." the father said.
+His son was lovable and respectful, a teen who mentored others and was working a city internship at a home for seniors, he said.
 The son also didn't want to disappoint his father, Carey said.
-He never would carry around a gun.
+He never would carry a gun.

 "He was not designed like that," Carey said.